 - (1) Notice.
 The appeal shall be commenced by filing a notice of appeal with the clerk of the trial court from which the appeal is taken.
+A notice of appeal shall be filed in conformity with the rules then in effect for the trial court from which the appeal is taken.
 The notice of appeal shall be signed by each appellant or the appellant's attorney.
-The notice of appeal shall specify the party taking the appeal, designate the judgment or part thereof appealed from, and notify the other parties of the need to file an appearance to be heard on the appeal.
+The notice of appeal shall specify the party taking the appeal and designate the judgment or part thereof appealed from.
 A copy of the notice of appeal shall be served on the other parties to the trial court proceeding. - (2) Appearances.
 (A) Criminal Appeals.
-In criminal appeals, the attorney or unrepresented party filing the notice of appeal shall be deemed to be representing the appellant unless new counsel appears or counsel withdraws pursuant to M.R.U.
+In criminal appeals, a member of the Maine bar or unrepresented party filing the notice of appeal shall be deemed to be representing the appellant unless new counsel appears or counsel withdraws pursuant to M.R.U.
 Crim.
-P. 44(a)(2) and 44B; and the attorney or unrepresented party representing the appellee in the trial court at the time the appeal is filed shall be deemed to be representing the appellee unless new counsel appears or counsel withdraws pursuant to M.R.U.
+P. 44(a)(2) and 44B; and the member of the Maine bar or unrepresented party representing the appellee in the trial court at the time the appeal is filed shall be deemed to be representing the appellee unless new counsel appears or counsel withdraws pursuant to M.R.U.
 Crim.
-P. 44(a)(2) and 44B.
+P. 44(a)(2) and 44B. - (B) Civil Appeals.
+In civil appeals, a member of the Maine bar or unrepresented party filing the notice of appeal shall be deemed to be representing the appellant unless new counsel appears or counsel withdraws.

-(B) Civil Appeals.
-In civil appeals, the attorney or unrepresented party filing the notice of appeal shall be deemed to be representing the appellant unless new counsel appears or counsel withdraws.
-An attorney representing each other party in the trial court at the time the appeal is filed shall be deemed to be representing that party in the appeal unless new counsel appears or counsel withdraws or that other party elects not to participate in the appeal.
-An unrepresented party, other than the appellant, in the trial court proceeding at the time the appeal is filed shall be deemed to be appearing in the appeal unless counsel appears or that unrepresented party elects not to participate in the appeal.
+A member of the Maine bar representing a party who has not filed a notice of appeal in the trial court shall be deemed to be representing that party in the appeal unless new counsel appears, counsel withdraws, or the party elects not to participate in the appeal.
+An unrepresented party, other than the appellant, in the trial court proceeding at the time the appeal is filed shall be deemed to be appearing in the appeal unrepresented unless counsel appears or the party elects not to participate in the appeal.